USTC-AIR-Lab/TSFDO/README.md

   <em>figure4.
 Trajectories of the ground robot when collecting sequences: Sequence-GR_1 (blue), Sequence-GR_2 (yellow), and Sequence-GR_3 (red)</em>
 </p>

 Four UAVs form a multi-robot system for data collection.

-For the ground robot dataset, data are collected by a single robot.
+For the ground robot sequence, data are collected by a single robot.
 Specifically, the data obtained from three different trajectories, containing IMU and LiDAR measurements, are merged into one multi-robot sequence, which is treated as data from a system of three robots as shown in the above figure.
 Using the ground truth obtained via GNSS, the relative distances among the robots are computed and used as UWB measurements.
 In this way, a multi-robot dataset containing IMU, LiDAR, and UWB information is constructed.

-These sequences obtained by ground robot are employed to compare the performance of our method with existing cooperative odometry approaches in scenarios where robot trajectories within a multi-robot system do not intersect except for the start point.
-The choice of the ground robot is motivated by its LiDAR type, since the existing methods in comparison are compatible only with Velodyne LiDAR, whereas our UAVs are equipped with Livox Mid-360 LiDAR.
+The heterogeneous sequences generated in the Gazebo simulation are collected using a team of four robots: two UAVs (robots 1 and 2) and two ground robots (robots 3 and 4).
+Sequence-Here 3 contains the longest trajectories among all sequences used in our experiments.

 **Analysis of our datasets**
 | Sequence | Time[s] | Ground Truth | Length[m] | Size | Sensors|